-The Committee regularly reviews the Group and individual outcomes for risk, reputation, conduct and performance considerations.
-This includes oversight of the Group's Colleague Conduct Framework (Framework) which supports an appropriate risk culture across the Group.
+The Committee regularly reviews Group and individual outcomes for risk, reputation, conduct and performance considerations.
+This includes oversight of the Conduct Framework which supports an appropriate risk culture across the Group.
 The Board, Group CEO and Group Executives influence culture by focusing on leadership behaviour, systems and colleagues, reinforced through performance and remuneration outcomes.